ai-on-gke/website/site/content/docs/tutorials/security/identity-aware-proxy/_index.md

 ### Can not create valid Healthcheck

-By default the Health check that is created for the GCP LoadBalancer backend is derived from the Pod readiness probe, so make sure that itvalues are compatible with GCP healthcheck.
+By default the Health check that is created for a GCP LoadBalancer backend is derived from the Pod readiness probe, so make sure that its values are compatible with GCP healthcheck.

 For example the service object has to use a port only from range 80 to 443.